The Story of Eucalypts in Australia

 Although the Eucalyptus tree is a revered part of the Australian landscape, it does pose great challenges in other parts of the world.
 The rapid growth of Eucalypt forests in areas of Asia, North America, Europe and Africa have led to the effects of desertification accelerating.
 The root systems of gum trees are notorious for taking huge amounts of water away from other species of plants within its vicinity.
 Thereby creating a monocultural environment that is extremely prone to fire risk.

-The iconic Eucalyptus tree is a versatile and valuable resource, that has played an important role in Australian culture for centuries.
-When looking towards a more sustainable future, the gum tree has the potential to be an important vessel when creating a more balanced relationship with our environment.
+The iconic Eucalyptus tree is a versatile and valuable resource that has played an important role in Australian culture for centuries.
+When looking towards a more sustainable future the gum tree seems to be an important factor in this evolving world.

 Cart